TransparentSelf/transparentself.github.io/_posts/2022-05-03-Karriverzum.md

 * How much demand is there for self-awareness tests (e.g. career guidance tests, personality tests)?
     * Is testing necessary to promote graduate students' career choices in a meaningful way? (testing could be e.g.: personality, IQ, soft skill, value, interest, etc.) - An important question is whether Karriverzum should be a browser interface to be explored or a more "directional" system.
 * What help do students get to make career choices in secondary schools?
-* Are people about to graduate interested in what the job market looks like, or are they just deciding where to go to school?
+* are people about to graduate paying attention to the fact what the labour market looks like, or are they just deciding where to go to school?
 * What are students' feelings about career choices?
-* How do students feel about career guidance in the classical sense?
-(Tens of thousands of forints to sit down with a professional for a few sessions)
+* How do students feel about career guidance in the classical sense? (tens of thousands of Hungarian forints to have some recruitment/career consultancy)

 Check out our ➡️ [Market research_FULL_HU](https://docs.google.com/document/d/1JPzQn8KolTrF_hTX1oqt7hnRoWmElPXv0pOBCi6qPfw/edit?usp=sharing)